tigera-solutions/install-calico-for-windows/cluster/aws/README.md

     --type=kubernetes.io/dockerconfigjson -n tigera-operator
 ```

 >Set Calico networking backend to either BGP or VXLAN.
-This is required as Windows platform doesn't support IPIP and only BGP or VXLAN networking backend.
-By default Calico networking is configured with IPIP, and therefore it needs to be changed to either BGP or VXLAN when using Windows workers.
+This is required as Windows platform doesn't support IPIP networking backend.
+By default Calico networking is configured with IPIP, therefore it needs to be changed to either BGP or VXLAN when using Windows workers.

 Download and configure Calico custom resources

 >The `sed` command below works only with `GNU sed`.
-If you don't have or use non-GNU `sed`, manually edit `custom-resources.yaml` file.
+If you don't use GNU version of `sed`, manually edit `custom-resources.yaml` file.

 >The `cidr` block should match what was selected when the cluster was initialized.
 Default is `192.168.0.0l/16`.
+See all default cluster settings in `./cluster/aws/configs/1-kubeadm-init-config.yaml`.

 ```bash
 # Example to set networking backend to VXLAN